Yoga can complement the medical approach to easing back pain and improving spine function.

 About a third of adults report having back pain in an average year, and the search for relief can take many paths.
 Sometimes the best approach is to treat with medications, topical applications or even in a small number of cases, surgery.

-Amanda Wentworth, who teaches at the Osher Center for Integrative Medicine at Vanderbilt, has another potential solution: yoga.
+Amanda Wentworth, who teaches at the Osher Center for Integrative Health at Vanderbilt, has another potential solution: yoga.

 “Yoga is completely complementary to the medical approach for treatment,” says Wentworth, who teaches the “Gentle Yoga for Back Care” series at the Osher Center, which is part of Vanderbilt University Medical Center.